The Badur Foundation

 Success Rates

 Not publicly available.
-The Foundation supports a small number of organizations through long-term partnerships rather than making numerous one-off grants.
+The Foundation supports a small number of organisations through long-term partnerships rather than making numerous one-off grants.

 Reapplication Policy